 A day in the life of.... me!

-As a freelance writer and VA, I have so many options for structuring my working day.
+As a freelance copywriter, I have so many options for structuring my working day.
 In fact, sometimes too many!
 It can feel overwhelming.

 For a long time now, I have set up routines and structures to ensure I am organised and productive - as well as making time for me!

 So here is how I tend to approach my working days.